 "This is my dream: I can control it!" the boy observed.

-Straight after the show ended the TV presenter on ITV said "Aw, never mind Harris; it was only a dream.
+After that episode of Seriously Weird ended the ITV presenter said "Aw, never mind Harris; it was only a dream.
 Or was it?"

 I asked my son if he recognised the actor playing the quizmaster and whether he had seen him on the same programme before.
 He replied that he had not, but he had seen him on Liar Liar, playing the dad.

-This was a mis-identification, but Fiona explained that he did indeed bear a facial similarity to Jim Carrey.
-I think he played the character of a schoolteacher in Seriously Weird.
+http://en.wikipedia.org/wiki/Liar_Lia This was a mis-identification, but Fiona explained that he bore a facial similarity to Jim Carrey.

 Comments